thibaudclement/cs269i/docs/lecture-13.md

 Main goal: Maintain a ledger (i.e. a history of events that we all/mostly agree on) that is:

-- Decentralized: Messages are delayed/dropped (no uniform time)
+- Decentralized: Messages are delayed/dropped (no uniform time).
-- Permissionless: Users join, leave, come back at any time
+- Permissionless: Users join, leave, come back at any time.

 Risks of Sybil attacks require alternatives to “majority”:

 - Vanilla Proof-of-Stake (PoS) protocol: At each iteration:
-    - (1) Sample a random coin;
+    - (1) Sample a random coin.
     - (2) Ask its owner to create the next block.
 - Proof-of-Work (PoW): At each iteration:
-    - (1) Miners compete to invert a hash function;
+    - (1) Miners compete to invert a hash function.
-    - (2) First miner to succeed creates new block
+    - (2) First miner to succeed creates new block.
 </div>

 <div class="summary" markdown="1">